AWGL/trio-panels/README.md

   - `panelapp_bed_files`: Output location for PanelApp BED files from the `query_panelapp.py` program.
   This is saved in the temp folder because it is a mapped drive that can be accessed from normal workstations.
   - `validated_bed_files`: Bioinformatics department move BED files from `panelapp_bed_files` to here after they've been checked by a clinical scientist.
-- Setup a virtual environment within this directory, install pandas and pybiomart.
+- Setup a virtual environment within this directory, install pandas and pybiomart:

-In Python 2:

 ```
 virtualenv <path_to_trio_folder>/trio_analysis/trio_env